 The Company thoroughly examines the various financial instruments and risks to which it is exposed and assesses the impact and likelihood of those risks.
 These risks include foreign exchange risk, credit risk, interest rate risk, and liquidity risk.
-Where material, these risks are reviewed and monitored by the Board.
+Where material, these risks are reviewed and monitored by the Company's board of directors (the "Board").